Christian Arroyo Player Props: Red Sox vs. Mariners

 Christian Arroyo At The Plate

-- Arroyo has 15 doubles, three home runs and seven walks while batting .245.
+- Arroyo has 16 doubles, three home runs and seven walks while hitting .245.

-- Arroyo has driven home a run in 15 games this season (26.3%), including more than one RBI in 8.8% of his games and producing three or more of his team's runs on one occasion..
+- Arroyo has an RBI in 16 of 58 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.